golemfactory/golem-architecture/standards/2-service/srv/comp.md

 ### Describes: Demand

 Indicates the expiration time of the Agreement which is being negotiated.
-This is expressed as Javascript timestamp (number of milliseconds since 1970-01-01 00:00:00 UTC, as returned by `Date.now()`)
+This is expressed as Javascript timestamp (number of milliseconds since 1970-01-01 00:00:00 UTC, as returned by `Date.now()`).
+After this time both sides are allowed to terminate the Agreement; and Provider actually does that.

 ## Expiring vs Perpetual Agreements